 So why are so many people doing this with their dogs in the waiting room at the vet’s office?
 If there’s ever a place where dogs need space from each other and the dog owners need to ask permission before their dog approaches another, it’s the vet’s office.

 Seriously, why do I have to even explain this?
 But I do, because this happens constantly, every day, to DINOS owners at the vet.

 Lots and lots of people seem to think that socializing at the vet is a good thing and dogs who can’t do that are “bad dogs”.
 Is it me, or do we have some totally out of whack expectations for dogs when they’re at the vet?

 Dogs at the vet are sick, injured, anxious, stressed, or just plain don’t wanna play.
+Almost every dog at the vet is a DINOS (at least temporarily).
 It’s not the dog park.
 It’s a doctor’s office for dogs (and other small animals stuck in their carriers).

 Next time you’re at the vet, keep in mind how much you would hate it if every time you went to the doctor’s office, you had to deal with a parade of “friendly” people who invaded your space, touching and poking at you, and talking non-stop.
 You would hate it and rightly so.

 Common sense rules for the vet:

 Keep your dog on leash when entering, leaving, waiting, and paying.
 That’s everything except the exam room.